 Blade shapes can also get “technical” as the industry has created many shapes over the years.
-Let’s take a look at some of these shapes and what they’re used for.
+Let’s take a look at some of these shapes and what they’re best used for.

-- Flattened oval with spine fiber: creates a stronger blade core and gives grass a more “real grass” appearance
+- Flattened oval with spine fiber: creates a stronger blade core and gives the grass a more “real grass” appearance

-- S shape fiver: popular choice, an improved version of c-shape, soft and natural looking
+- S shape fiver: popular choice, an improved version of C-shape, soft and natural-looking

 - 3D “W” fiber: think of these fibers as memory foam fibers, they have great durability and flexibility